gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/WindSpeed.md

-# WindSpeed template
+# WindSpeed Template

-The WindSpeed template is used in providing wind speed information for the client to display on the client's screen.
+The WindSpeed template is used in providing wind speed information for the client to display on the client screen.

 <div class="note">
 <p><strong>Note!</strong></p>